AlecFessler/AdaptivePatchingViT/README.md

 - **Alec Fessler** © 2024
 - Special thanks to the PyTorch community and the open-source deep learning ecosystem for tools and inspiration.

-# © 2024 Alec Fessler

-# MIT License

-# See LICENSE file in the project root for full license information.